MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 Aluminum Projects

-Use pure argon for most aluminum MIG work (0.030–0.035” wire is common).
-About 20–30 CFH is typical; keep your gun angle tight to avoid burn-through on thin sections.
+Use pure argon for most aluminum MIG work.
+Wire size of 0.030 to 0.035″ is common.
+About 20 to 30 CFH is typical.
+Keep your gun angle tight to avoid burn-through on thin sections.

 Heavy Machinery

 For thick steel, CO₂ or higher-CO₂ argon mixes provide deep penetration.
-Expect more cleanup versus C25.
+Expect more post-weld cleanup compared to C25.

 Conclusion

-Understanding MIG welding gas costs is about more than dollars and cents—it’s about process control.
+Understanding MIG welding gas costs comes down to process control.
 Choose the right gas for the metal, set effective flow (not excessive), and estimate cost per cubic foot using your local refill price.
 That’s how you keep weld quality high and budgets realistic.

 FAQ